civican/legisinfo/42-1/bills/C-68/bill_text.md

 prohibit the fishing of a cetacean with the intent to take it into captivity, unless authorized by the Minister, including when the cetacean is injured, in distress or in need of care; and

-update and strengthen enforcement powers, as well as establish an alternative measures agreements regime.
+update and strengthen enforcement powers, as well as establish an alternative measures agreements regime; and

+provide for the implementation of various measures relating to the maintenance or rebuilding of fish stocks.

 The enactment also makes consequential amendments to other Acts.